Meet Our Professional Staff!

-Richard Harbin started as a student with Joyce Morgan in 1999 with a male Labrador retriever puppy (Tejas) and has been successful in the obedience ring titling Tejas with a CD, CDX, and UD.
+Richard Harbin started as a student with Joyce Morgan in 1999 with a male Labrador Retriever puppy (Tejas) and had immediate success in the obedience ring, titling Tejas with a CD, CDX, and UD.
 His CD title was earned with 3 first place awards, and one High in Trial!
 His UD was also earned with 3 first placements.
 Richard’s second Labrador, Katie, earned her CDX with 2 first places before her second birthday.

 She won the Sportsmanship award, which she strongly suspects was given to the kid whose dog pooped in the ring and/or bit them and they didn’t cry.
 She still have the trophy – a very tarnished silver plate bowl.

 She has lived with and shown breeds from every AKC group except for Toys.

 And the one who started it all…

 Joyce Morgan has more than 30 years of experience working with dogs.
 She has trained and shown many dogs, and has five Obedience Trial Champions (OTCh) to her credit.
 She also earned the first Utility Dog Excellent title (UDX) in Austin.

 While her own dogs are poodles, she has a wealth of experience in dog training with all breeds and sizes of dogs.

 Joyce travels all around the country exhibiting her dogs at AKC licensed obedience trials.

 Although Joyce has now retired to Lampasas to be with family, our instructors carry on the tradition and have been students of hers for many years.